E-Reader or Tablet Computer?

 The main differences between e-readers and tablet computers are driven by the display technology.
 This leads to significant variances in some of the important features – such as battery life and price.
-If you’re in the market for a new portable electronic device, check out the information below.
+If you’re in the market for a new portable electronic device, and you still can’t decide which one is right for you, then check out the information below.

 Hopefully, this will help you to decide which device is right for you – or maybe it will just help you decide which one to buy first!

 And please, if you have experience of using either of these devices, feel free to leave a comment and share your thoughts.
 You might help other readers to make the right decision for them (thanks in advance).

 At the risk of stating the obvious, e-readers are great if what you mainly want to do is read e-books.

 This is due to their special e-ink technology displays.
 If you haven’t used an e-ink display yet, then you’re in for a pleasant surprise.
 Reading on an e-ink screen is as near as makes no difference to reading text printed on paper.
 Because e-ink displays are not backlit, you will get less eye strain than when reading on either a notebook or laptop computer, both of which use backlit screens.